-While it may not seem like a typical destination for a vacation, don’t let Pickle Lake’s northern location stop you from experiencing the true Ontario north in the province’s last frontier.
-Why not drive to the end of the road and see what’s there; from fishing, hunting, sight-seeing, annual festivals, and more, Pickle Lake has lots to offer for people of all ages!
+While it may not seem like a typical destination for a vacation, don’t let Pickle Lake’s northern location stop you from experiencing Ontario’s Last Frontier.
+Why not drive to the end of the road and see what’s there; from fishing, hunting, sight-seeing, annual festivals, and more, Pickle Lake has plenty to offer for all ages!

-In answer to the increasing fees the Ministry of Natural Resources were charging for camping on Crown Land, the Township of Pickle Lake undertook the challenge to obtain various camping sites along the north road.
+In answer to the increasing fees the Ministry of Natural Resources were charging for camping on Crown Land, the Township of Pickle Lake undertook the challenge to obtain various camping sites along the Nort Road, also known as the North Road.

 To date the Township has been successful in operating the following campsites:

-All these sites are primitive and offer outdoor toilets and most of them have an upgraded boat launch.
+All these sites are primitive and offer outdoor lavatory also most sites have an upgraded boat launch.

 A small RV Park has also been set up near the beach of Pickle Lake.
 This Park has electrical hookups and a sewage disposal area.

 Each site has their unique features.
-However, the campgrounds have a steady stream of returning guests who have come for many years, in some cases.
-Others find their way up the road for the first time and enjoy their stay also!
+Our campgrounds have a steady stream of new and returning guests who have come for many years, in some cases.

 A fishing or hunting license is required anywhere in Ontario, please make sure you have your Outdoors Card / Fishing License before going out hunting or fishing.